 In collaboration with Voice for Christ Ministry radio, women associated with the Mat Su Valley Women’s Connection huddle around microphones to record their SBS discussions.
 “The difference is we’re in a sound booth instead of a home,” explains Anita Bacon, outreach coordinator.

 “Most native Alaskans are auditory learners, so radio has a great impact on them,” Anita says.
 Through various stations and radio networks, the program could potentially be heard in as many as 300 native villages.
-Many of these locations can only be reached in person by plimg_0070ane, boat, snowmobile, or dog sled.
+Many of these locations can only be reached in person by plane, boat, snowmobile, or dog sled.

 Two teams have almost completed three of the SBS Introductory Studies (Who is Jesus?, What is God Like?, and Connecting with God).
 That’s about five months of recordings.
 The goal is to have a year’s worth of 15-minute sessions completed before the segments air.